ToolsGambling

 3. New information (injuries, weather, lineup changes)

-4. Cross-market arbitrage (bettors exploiting differences between books)
+4. Cross-market arbitrage (bettors exploiting live odds gaps between books for guaranteed profit)

 What Is Closing Line Value (CLV)?